vdhicts/read-time/README.md

 ## Security

-If you discover any security related issues in this or other packages of Vdhicts, please email info@vdhicts.nl instead of using the issue tracker.
+If you discover any security related issues in this or other packages of Vdhicts, please email security@vdhicts.nl instead of using the issue tracker.

 ## Support

-If you encounter a problem with this client or has a question about it, feel free to open an issue on GitHub.
+If you encounter a problem with this package or has a question about it, feel free to open an issue on GitHub.

 ## License